Frequently Asked Questions

 Yes.
 We will evaluate on a case by case basis, throughout the year.

-Who do I contact if I am interested in getting involved with Bee Mighty, volunteering at an event or starting an area chapter?
+Who do I contact if I am interested in getting involved with Bee Mighty, volunteering at an event, starting an area chapter or have any additional questions?